Butterworth vs. Chebyshev vs. Bessel Filters

 GND (feedback)

-• Set R1 = R2 = R, C1 = C2 = C
+Equal-component Sallen-Key is even simpler and makes component selection much easier:- Set R1 = R2 = R, C1 = C2 = C

-• Then ω₀ = 1/(RC) and Q = 1/(3 − A_v) where A_v is op-amp gain
+- Then ω₀ = 1/(RC) and Q = 1/(3 − A_v) where A_v is the op-amp gain

-• For Q = 0.707 (Butterworth 2nd order): A_v = 1.586
+- For Q = 0.707 (standard 2nd-order Butterworth): A_v = 1.586

 Op-Amp Selection

-For a 10 kHz Chebyshev filter with Q = 2, you need GBW > 4 MHz.
-An LM324 (1 MHz GBW) is marginal.
-An TL072 (4 MHz) or OPA2134 (8 MHz) works well.
+For a 10 kHz Chebyshev filter with Q = 2, you need GBW > 4 MHz minimum.
+An LM324 with its 1 MHz GBW is going to struggle — you'll see gain errors and phase shifts you didn't ask for.
+A TL072 (4 MHz) or OPA2134 (8 MHz) works properly.

 Worked Example: 1 kHz Low-Pass Anti-Aliasing Filter

 Design your filter coefficients and get component values instantly with the Filter Designer Calculator, which supports Butterworth, Chebyshev, and Bessel responses from order 1 through 10.
+It'll give you the Q factors for each stage and help you pick real component values that are actually available from distributors.